 Most people who’ve used computers for any length of time know only too well that hard drive failures are a routine affair, and unfortunately, they often come without any prior warnings.
 We have all fallen victims to temperamental hard drives at some stage of our lives, and it always seems to come at the most ill-opportune moment.
 If you’ve already suffered because of a failed hard drive (or two), you know the importance of protecting yourself from such eventuality by backing up your important data, so I don’t really need to preach to the choir.

 If, however, you’re still not backing up all the important documents, media and other files from your computer, this is as good a time as any to start looking for a good, free backup software, so that you’re well-prepared when your hard disk or SSD decides to finally give up on you.
 Backing up the data also comes as a lifesaver in case you fall victim to ransomware, and with news about WannaCry, Petya 2.0 (NotPetya) and NemucodAES in the air, what better way to protect yourself against cyber-criminals than to keep your data all backed up, so that even if things do go horribly wrong, your data will still be safe and secured.
-With all that in mind, we’ve prepared a list of the 10 best free backup software for Windows:
+With all that in mind, we’ve prepared a list of the 10 best free backup software for Windows.

 Note: I tried out these free backup software on Windows 10, but almost all of them should work on older Windows computers.
 Also, all the following software are free backup solutions and their free versions should be good enough for most people but we have also talked about their premium features.

-Best Free Backup Software for Windows
+Best Free Backup Software for Windows in 2020

-1. EASUS Todo Backup
+2. EaseUS Todo Backup

-EASUS Todo Backup allows users to even backup Android devices.
+EaseUS Todo Backup allows users to even backup Android devices.
 You can also split large disk images into smaller segments, and set passwords to protect your data from being spied on by any unauthorized person.
 Another cool feature is the Image Reserve option that allows users to delete or merge old system images to help save drive space.
-However, the single best feature of EASUS Todo Backup is the ability to clone the system disk to migrate your Windows installation to another HDD or SSD.
+However, the single best feature of EaseUS Todo Backup is the ability to clone the system disk to migrate your Windows installation to another HDD or SSD.
 That’s a feature which is fairly common for most backup utilities, but only in their premium, paid versions.
-However, unlike most of them, EASUS offers this essential feature in its free version, which makes it my personal favorite free backup software on Windows.
+However, unlike most of them, EaseUS offers this essential feature in its free version, which makes it my personal favorite free backup software on Windows.

-Download (Free, Premium plans start at $7.99)
+Download (Free, Premium versions start at $29.95)

-3. AOMEI Backupper Standard
+4. AOMEI Backupper Standard

 You can also create full system images with AOMEI Backupper Standard, but you can’t clone the system partition for migration to other drives.
 As is the case with most backup software, those features are available only in the Professional and higher versions that cost $49.95 and above.

-9. Veeam Agent for Microsoft Windows
+5. Veeam Agent for Microsoft Windows Free

-Veeam Agent for Microsoft Windows is a fairly long name for what was originally released a couple of years ago as Veeam Endpoint Backup Free.
-Unlike most of the other utilities on this list that are meant for the home user for the most part, Veeam is mostly known for its enterprise solutions.
-However, the company does have free utilities that come with some really cool and unique features that are not always offered by the others.
-Veeam Agent for Windows servers, workstations and devices running in the public cloud.
-It fully supports Windows 10 and Windows Server 2016, but doesn’t officially support anything older than Windows 7 (SP1) or Windows Server 2008 (SP1).
+Veeam Agent for Microsoft Windows Free is a fairly long name for what was originally released a couple of years ago as Veeam Endpoint Backup Free.
+Unlike most of the other utilities on this list that are meant for the home user, Veeam is mostly known for its enterprise solutions.
+However, the company offers a free version of Veeam Agent for home users and it’s one of the most uncomplicated backup software out there.
+Within seconds, you can create a task for System and Drive back up and it will start doing its job.

+Apart from that, you can use Veeam Agent for Windows servers, workstations and devices running in the public cloud.
+It fully supports Windows 10 and Windows Server 2016 but doesn’t officially support anything older than Windows 7 (SP1) or Windows Server 2008 (SP1).
 It is one of the most well-known solutions in the market today if you’re looking for a free backup of your servers running on for VMware and Hyper-V. However, it offers much more functionality than that.
 It can create a full backup of VMs and restore everything including files, folders, and settings.
 It also allows users to migrate between the hosts even if you do not officially use vMotion or Storage vMotion.
-It also allows you to backup your data to magnetic tapes, which is more than what can be said about many other free utilities.
-This is not a product that you need if you’re just looking to backup your gaming rig or your work PC, but in case you’re looking for a free tool for vSphere and Hyper-V, this is as good a choice as any.
+Simply put, if you want a simple backup software for Windows 10 that is free and works reliably well then Veeam Agent is an apt choice.

 Download (Free, Premium version pricing available on request)